KittyGiraudel/sass-guidelines/index.md

 1. `pages/`
 1. `themes/`

-In order to preserve readibility, the main file should respect those guidelines:
+In order to preserve readability, the main file should respect those guidelines:

 * one file per `@import`;
 * one `@import` per line;